osa9/react-liff-hooks/README.md

 **NEVER** use raw userId for authentication or quering user's private data;
 all values(e.g. userId) may be altered by users.

-Use liff.getAccessToken() to get access token and verify channelId and userId in server side.
+Use liff.getAccessToken() to get access token and verify channelId/userId in server side.

 An example to authenticate with firebase functions:
 ```ts